JP-LETG-Rennes/RandomForest_Hiear/README.md

 Citation
 ---------
-If you use this software package, please cite our paper:
+If you use this script, please cite our paper:

 ```
 @misc{joleclown,